kirandroid0/ev_digital_twin/docs/PHYSICS.md

 rpm = max( wheel_rpm * gear_ratio + noise,  0 )
 ```

 But RPM alone doesn't tell you efficiency.
-Real motors have a sweet spot — a place where they run cleanest — and get worse the further you push them from it, in either direction:
+Real motors have a sweet spot, a place where they run cleanest, and get worse the further you push them from it, in either direction:

 ```
 rpm_factor    = max( 0.5, 1 - ((rpm - peak_rpm) / 8000)^2 )